 Similarly, marriages go through seasonal growth and change.
 Mature couples realize the changes and the discomfort and are willing to change accordingly for the sake of their loved ones.
 They realize that the relationship is changing for the better as it matures.
 The last part of this process is Opportunity.
 When changes occur through discomfort and growth is allowed to happen, opportunities for flourishment in the relationship are present.
-Opportunities to see each other better, to love better, to grow better together, to allow great things to occur, and to rid themselves of things that are causing stagnation and polarization.
+Opportunities to see each other better, to love better, to grow better together, to receive blessings, and to rid themselves of things that are causing stagnation and polarization.
 Too often, people resist change, which causes stagnation.
 Change is a decision made.

 Change allows us to be their ‘best’ for their mate.
 When you first met, you presented yourself as your best.
-You had good clothes, good manners, good attentiveness skills, and were aware of causing your potential mate to gravitate closer to you.
+You wore your best clothes, had good manners and good attentiveness skills, and did your best to have your mate gravitate closer to you.
 Why does that have to change?
-We can still grow to be better in terms of presentation, manners, attentiveness skills, and desiring our mates to gravitate closer to us!
+There’s always room for improvement in terms of presentation, manners, attentiveness skills, and desiring our mates to gravitate closer to us!
 There’s growth in changes for the better.
 We certainly don’t want our children to stay at the age of 4!
 We want them to grow and mature and to become productive.
 As they grow, we need to adjust how we treat them and adjust to the change in the relationship.
 We can’t treat our 14-year-olds as if they were 5.
-Our marriage grows in years of maturity as well.
+So, as children do, marriage grows in years of maturity as well.
 You don’t want to treat each other like you did two years into the marriage when you have been together for 8 years.
 You want it to mature and be BETTER!

-Often, things do not go the way you want the relationship to go.
-Things happen, and distance occurs.
+Unfortunately, a relationship won’t always go the way you want it to.
+Things happen, connection is disrupted, and distance occurs.
 Arguments ensue, and conflict can seem to dominate.
 Every couple will have arguments and conflicts.
-But mature relationships do not allow these to linger.
-They find a way to allow love to dominate and cause connection.
-The immature relationships that don’t grow will often blame their mates for the conflicts.
-“If you would just do that thing that I asked, everything would be alright!”
+But mature relationships do not allow these things to linger.
+They find a way to communicate through their struggles and find a way to resolve things.
+Mature couples will let love and connection dominate.
+The immature relationships will often avoid accountability and play the blame game that stops them from growing.
+For instance, they might use sentences like, “If you would just do that thing that I asked, everything would be all right!”
 Folks can throw such lines around when they blame others for the discord.
 There is an old saying that goes like this: It takes two people to cause connection and only one person to cause discord.